NIHAL2175/DevOps_Learning/Egress Restriction Incident/README.md

 **DevOps | Cloud | Kubernetes | AWS | DevSecOps**

-⭐ **If this project helped you understand Kubernetes networking and AWS connectivity troubleshooting, consider giving the repository a Star!**
+⭐ **If this project helped you understand Kubernetes networking and troubleshooting, consider giving the repository a Star!**

 </div>